Bagarius yarrelli: Distribution and habitat

-It is found in large rivers in the South Asia, including rivers with fast current, particularly in deeper pools near faster current, but never in small streams.
-It is found in the Indus and Ganges basins as well as most of southern India east of the Western Ghats.
+It is found in large rivers in South Asia, such as the Indus and Ganges basins.
+It is more common in deeper pools near faster current, but never in small streams.
 Two other populations were also formerly thought to exist in Southeast Asia (one population in the Mekong-Chao Phraya basin and the other from the Xe Bang Fai of Laos south to Indonesia), but a 2021 study found the former to represent a new species B. vegrandis, and the latter to represent the distinct species B. lica, previously synonymized with B. yarrelli.

 Threats

 While still abundant, the species is considered vulnerable on the IUCN Red List due to excessive, unsustainable overharvesting of the species.
 Hydroelectric projects such as those on the Indravati River may affect the habitat of the species and adversely impact it.

 Cultural significance

 The Order of the Fish was the highest honour of the Mughal Empire and named after this fish.

 In Chhattisgarh, the species is worshipped by tribal communities such as the Murias and Gonds, and is popularly referred to as the "shark of the Bastar".
 There have been efforts to name it the official state fish of Chhattisgarh.